loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 {{< img src="20250814_004.png" alt="IdeaBuilder" >}}

-To get an idea of price, below are the parts that are part of my IdeaBuilder 3D design (i.e., this is what you get if you upload the JSON file).
+To get an idea of price, below are the parts that were part of my IdeaBuilder 3D design (i.e., this is what you get if you upload the JSON file).

 | Part                            | Link                                            | Quantity | Price (per unit) | Total price       | Comments     |
 |---------------------------------|-------------------------------------------------|----------|------------------|-------------------|--------------|